-London's larger cemeteries contain a wide variety of habitats, including grassland, woodland, scrub and occasionally wetland.
-Species associated with London's burial grounds include woodland edge species such as bats, stag beetle, spotted flycatcher, tawny owl and song thrush, as well as holly blue, speckled wood and orange tip butterflies.
-The gravestones, monuments and walls of burial grounds provide an unusual 'masonry habitat' which may host ferns, invertebrates and lichens.
-Fungi and mosses are also a feature of certain burial grounds.
+A wide variety of habitats can be found in London's larger cemeteries, including grassland, woodland, scrub and occasionally wetland.
+Species associated with London's cemeteries and churchyards include woodland edge species such as bats, stag beetle, spotted flycatcher, tawny owl and song thrush, as well as holly blue, speckled wood and orange tip butterflies.
+Goldcrests often nest in cemeteries with many evergreen trees.
+Occasionally, uncommon plants such as the green-winged orchids found at Morden Cemetery may survive from the site's pre-cemetery days.

+The gravestones, monuments and walls of both cemeteries and churchyards provide an unusual 'masonry habitat' which may host ferns, invertebrates and lichens.
+Fungi and mosses are also a feature of certain cemeteries and churchyards.